locationtech/geomesa/docs/user/installation_and_configuration.rst

 in the :doc:`/developer/index`, or to the ``README.md`` file in the the source distribution.
 The remainder of the instructions in this chapter assume the use of the binary GeoMesa distribution.
-If you have built from source, the distribution is created in the ``geomesa-dist/target`` directory as a part of the build process.
+If you have built from source, the distribution is created in the ``/target`` directory of each respective module as a part of the build process.

 More information about developing with GeoMesa may be found in the :doc:`/developer/index`.